-Following international and European developments, the impact of the financial crisis has led, in Spain, to a review of corporate governance practices in the fields of management and control of risks and directors' remuneration - two areas where companies should expect a more precise normative frame in the future.
+Following international and European developments, the impact of the financial crisis has led, in Spain, to a review of corporate governance practices in the fields of management and control of risks and directors' remuneration - two areas where companies should anticipate a more precise regulatory framework in the future.

-As to the management and control of risks, a working group created by the CNMV delivered a report in June 2010 on internal control of the financial information of listed companies, providing guidelines for the preparation of the description of the internal control system on financial information, and for the tasks that should be carried out by the audit committee to supervise its performance.
-In particular, among the recommendations set forth by the working group, it can be highlighted that, regarding a limited review by the external auditor of the system governing internal control over financial reporting, this review should be aimed at ensuring that the information included in the corporate governance report is both accurate and consistent with the findings of the external auditor during its auditing and limited review work.
+As to the management and control of risks, a working group created by the CNMV delivered in June 2010 a report on internal control of the financial information of listed companies, providing guidelines for the preparation of the description of the internal control system on financial information, and for the tasks that should be carried out by the audit committee to supervise its performance.
+In particular, among the recommendations set out by the working group, with regard to a limited review by the external auditor of the system governing internal control over financial reporting, this review should be aimed at ensuring that the information included in the corporate governance report is both accurate and consistent with the findings of the external auditor during its auditing and limited review work.
 In its report, the working group defines a body of general principles and good practices for internal control, with the aim of helping listed companies to design, implement, run and monitor their systems of internal control over financial reporting.
 In addition, the report also includes guidance for companies regarding disclosures on internal control over financial reporting.

-Furthermore, legislation has been enacted recently through the modification of the Audit Act to reinforce the powers of audit committees and the role of external directors within them, and to foster the efficacy of the internal control and of the management of risks systems, as well as of the process of elaboration and disclosure of financial information of companies.
-In particular, as to the composition of the audit committee, the law now requires that a majority of its members are non-executive directors, with at least one of them being independent and having expertise in accounting, financial and audit matters.
-As to the duties of the audit committee, the law now states that the committee must produce an annual report on the independence of the external auditors, taking into account the provision of services other than auditing ones.
+Furthermore, in the past legislation has been enacted, through modification of the Audit Law to reinforce the powers of audit committees and the role of external directors within them, and to foster the efficacy of the internal control and of the management of risks systems, as well as of the process of elaboration and disclosure of financial information of companies.
+In particular, the committee must produce an annual report on the independence of the external auditors, taking into account the provision of any services other than auditing services.
+The composition of the audit committee after the enactment of said legislation is dealt with above in Section II, supra).

-With regard to corporate responsibility, sustainability reports disclosed by Spanish companies show an upward trend in the undertaking of commitments with stakeholders.
-Additionally, the recently approved SE Act encourages companies to disclose an annual report on this area based on international standards, such as transparency of management, good corporate governance and commitment to the environment.
-According to the SE Act, the report must indicate whether or not it has been verified by third parties and will be sent to the National Council for Corporate Responsibility in the case of companies having over 1,000 employees.
-Under the SE Act, any company may also request acknowledgment as a socially responsible company.
+As regards corporate responsibility, in the previous decade an increasingly significant number of Spanish listed companies undertook to approve internal policies on the matter and issue annual reports on their implementation.
+These reports, which were voluntary in all respects and - until recently - were not the subject matter of any specific legal provisions, have become common practice in listed companies and show an upward trend in the undertaking of commitments with stakeholders.
+Since 2011, corporate responsibility has been dealt with in the SE Law.
+Pursuant to this law, public companies may (but are under no obligation to) issue an annual report on corporate responsibility based on certain international standards, such as transparency of management, good corporate governance and commitment to the environment.
+Any such report must state whether it has been verified by third parties.
+Reports issued by companies employing over 1,000 individuals must be submitted to the National Council for Corporate Responsibility for monitoring purposes.
+Under the SE Law, any company may also request acknowledgment as a socially responsible company.